aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 ### Variable Scoping

-MDL supports different scopes for variables using the `scope<selector>` syntax:
+MDL supports variable scoping to store data on different entities.
+By default, variables are stored on the executing entity (`@s`), but you can specify custom scopes.

 ```mdl
 // Player-specific variables (default behavior)